github/vscode-github-actions/README.md

 ![Tooltip showing description for a pull_request payload](media/docs.png)

-**Validation and code completion** for the YAML schema and GitHub Action Expressions.
+**Validation and code completion** for the YAML schema and GitHub Actions Expressions.
 Get instant validation and code completion for the workflow schema, expression functions, event payloads, and job or step `outputs`:

 ![Validation for YAML keys and expressions](media/validation.png)